 A .csv containing time series data is added to a HydroShare resource by dragging and dropping it into the content area of the file browser.
 See here for the format requirements for time series .csv.

 To set the content type and add content level metadata, put the resource in edit mode.
-Right click on the file and select Set content type
+Right click on the file and select Set content type/Time Series.

 This creates a time series content aggregation with a blank ODM2.sqlite file.
 Both the original .csv file and ODM2.sqlite file are saved in the time series content aggregation folder.
 HydroShare doesn’t yet have enough metadata information to write the data to the .sqlite file - it will copy the data from the .csv file into the database after you populate the metadata for the time series content.